HackerQED/awesome-z-image/README.md

 | **Hugging Face** — `huggingface.co/Tongyi-MAI/Z-Image-Turbo`     | Official model card; download / inference-ready weights.                        |
 | **ModelScope** — `modelscope.cn/models/Tongyi-MAI/Z-Image-Turbo` | Another hosting site for model weights / assets.                                    |
 | **Replicate** — model page “prunaai/z-image-turbo”               | Web-based demo / API; allows you to run or download depending on their policy. |

 ---

-✅ What’s Known About Download / Distribution Rights

-From the Replicate page:

-> “The model is open source under the Apache 2.0 license, which means you can use it for commercial projects.”

-From release report:

-> Z-Image model achieved “first-day downloads of 500,000”, indicating high adoption and open download availability.

----